Welcome to The Deese Law Firm PLLC!

 It's time to take advantage of our reasonable Fees to seal or erase your Texas criminal record!

-Having a clean criminal record is more important than ever today.
+Today, in the digital age, having a clean criminal record is more important than ever.

 Did you know that, even if you were only arrested and ultimately not convicted of a crime in Texas, the records of that arrest will still appear in the Texas Department of Public Safety Computerized Criminal History System?
 In addition, you may not be aware of the disturbing fact that the Texas DPS is allowed to sell access to its criminal database to private purchasers located throughout the country.
 This allows anyone with an Internet connection to obtain access to records of your deferred adjudication from the comfort of their own home!